Hi. I’m Damage – I’ve been called a writer, a journalist or a futurologist in the past. Recently, I’ve been hearing musician a lot more.

 AND RECENTLY, MUSIC

-Genrewise I’m quite close to oldschool electro-industrial and I’ve been remixed by bands like Attrition, Haujobb, Leaether Strip, Angelspit, The Mercy Cage or Black Nail Cabaret.
+Genrewise I’m quite close to electro-industrial and I’ve been remixed by bands like Attrition, Haujobb, Leaether Strip, Angelspit, The Mercy Cage or Black Nail Cabaret.